HC dismisses appeal challenging order denying details of 2018 SC collegium | Law-Order

 - India

-The Delhi High Court on Wednesday dismissed an appeal challenging a single judge's order quashing a plea seeking the agenda of the Supreme Court collegium's meeting on December 12, 2018, when certain decisions were purportedly taken on the elevation of judges to the apex court.
+The Delhi High Court on Wednesday dismissed an appeal challenging a single judge's order rejecting a plea seeking the agenda of the Supreme Court collegium's meeting held on December 12, 2018, when certain decisions were purportedly taken on the elevation of judges to the apex court.

-A bench of Chief Justice Satish Chandra Sharma and Justice Subramonium Prasad said the order of the single judge on a petition by activist Anjali Bhardwaj did not require any interference.
+A bench of Chief Justice Satish Chandra Sharma and Justice Subramonium Prasad said the order of the single judge, as well as the orders of the authorities refusing to direct disclosure, did not require any interference.

-The single judge had stated that the collegium is a multi-member body whose decisions stand embodied in resolutions which alone "represent the collective decision taken or the majoritarian view which prevailed and was adopted" and in the present instance, since the issues which arose for discussion remained unresolved or in an inchoate state, no formal resolution came to be drawn up.
+It also observed that the reliance placed by Bhardwaj on certain news articles and the excerpt from the autobiography of a former Chief Justice of India “fails to demonstrate as to whether the decisions allegedly taken were merely verbal or had been crystallised into a written resolution”.

-The single judge had further said that the petitioner's submissions "addressed in the backdrop of certain newspaper reports are noticed only to be rejected" as such reports have no evidentiary value and it would be transgressing its limitations if cognizance were to be taken of such "unsubstantiated and unverified reports".
+“The reasoning of the learned Single Judge with respect to the fact that no resolution was drawn on 12.12.2018 does not require any interference.
+Resultantly, no interference is required reversing the orders of the authorities below and the Order passed by the learned Single Judge.
+The appeal is dismissed with the above observations,” the court said.

-Before the single judge, the petitioner had challenged the CIC's December 16, 2021 order by which her second appeal was dismissed and had sought direction from the authorities to disclose the available information sought under the February 26, 2019, RTI application.
+Before the single judge, Bhardwaj had challenged the CIC's December 16, 2021 order by which her second appeal was dismissed and had sought direction to the authorities to disclose the available information sought under the February 26, 2019, RTI application.

 The petition had said that on January 23, 2019, Justice Madan B Lokur, who was a part of the collegium meeting and retired on December 30, 2018, in an interview expressed his disappointment that the December 12, 2018 collegium resolution was not uploaded on the Supreme Court website.